beginner-codes/project-ideas/projects/linear-regression.md

 ### Recommended Libraries
 For this project, we recommend (and will be using in the solution) the following libraries:
+- jupyterlab/ jupyter-notebook (Using a notebook is normally easier for developing machine learning models)
 - pandas
 - numpy
 - matplotlib and/or seaborn